martpet/trip-pics/README.md

 `npx cdk bootstrap --profile your-aws-profile`

-### Choose a subdomain for your personal dev environments
+### Choose a subdomain for your personal dev environment

 The full domain will look like *__chosen-name__.dev.domain.com*